Posts from year 2008

 One of the new features in EPiServer R2 version is the relocation of system folders.
 In previous versions they were stored in the same folder as the other site related files, but now they seem to be installed in Program Files by the new Installation Manager.

-PDC08 kicked off today with the expected keynote by Ray Ozzie.
-He presented Azure, a web platform hosted in data centers all over the world.
+PDC08 kicked off today in Los Angeles with the expected keynote by Ray Ozzie.
+He presented Azure, a web service platform hosted in data centers all over the world.
 It will host web applications in “the cloud”, supposedly the best thing since sliced bread if we are to believe Ozzie.

 From Gothenburg to Tokyo by train

-I walked alone in the streets of Tokyo and felt like a benign Godzilla.
-Everywhere I went, people stopped in their tracks and stared at me.
-I started humming on the song “Big in Japan” by Alphaville as I was a six-foot-five gaijin in a sea of short people.
+I walked alone in the streets of Tokyo, like a benign Godzilla without the sharp teeth.
+Everywhere I went, people stopped in their tracks and stared at the six-foot-five gaijin.
+I did a “smile and wave” like the mad penguins in Madagascar movie, and started humming on the song “Big in Japan” by Alphaville.

 Alone in Kyoto